LARP: Learner-Agnostic Robust Data Prefiltering: Theoretical analysis of learner-agnostic risk

-We note that small values of $\delta \approx 0$ yield estimators close to the sample median, which is known to enjoy guarantees similar to the first term in \cref{eq:upper_bound} \cite{diakonikolas2023algorithmic}.
-Therefore, if all estimators in $\mathcal{L}$ use a small value of $\delta$ (i.e. all estimators are ``good'' for the considered learning problem), the bound is comparable to those in standard robust mean estimation.
+\end{proof} The first term in \cref{eq:upper_bound} is reminiscent of upper bounds in robust mean estimation \citep{diakonikolas2023algorithmic} and increases with the corruption rate $\epsilon$ and decreases with the sample size.
+The second term depends solely on the learner set and is always nonnegative.
+More concretely, small values of $\delta \approx 0$ yield estimators close to the sample median, which is known to enjoy guarantees similar to the first term in \cref{eq:upper_bound} \citep{diakonikolas2023algorithmic}.
+Therefore, if all estimators in $\mathcal{L}$ use a small value of $\delta$ (i.e., all estimators are ``good'' for the considered learning problem), the bound is comparable to those in standard robust mean estimation.
 However, if some estimators use a large $\delta$, they are suboptimal for the problem and the bound is also larger as $\max_{\delta \in \Delta} \delta^2$ is large.
-This aligns with the arguments presented in \cref{subsec:heterogeneity}, since any non-trivial bound on $R_{agn}$ must also take into account the set of downstream learners.
+This aligns with the arguments presented in \cref{subsec:heterogeneity}.
+In \cref{subsec:gaussianexp}, we empirically evaluate the effectiveness of the quantile-based prefiltering mechanism, alongside several alternative approaches.